 Settlement | Describes when funds are transferred from the cardholder’s account to the merchant’s.
 See Understanding Transaction Settlement for more information. |

 Single Euro Payments Area (SEPA) | A direct debit network for processing bank account transactions in Europe.
-Supported by many gateways using Chargent. |
+Supported by many gateways using Chargent.
+Learn more by visiting Direct Debit Networks. |

 Soft Decline | Soft declines are rejections related to temporary issues, such as a temporary hold on an account.
 See Understanding Response Statuses for more information. |